george-chou/CRROG/README.md

 ## MySQL

-To check database structures, please refer to domain codes (`User.java` and `Company.java`);
-Please set the username and password of the source code corresponding with your MySQL.
+To check database structures, please refer to domain codes (_User.java_ and _Company.java_); Please set the username and password of the source code corresponding with your MySQL.

 ## Deployment

-Please put your private key at the same path of `README.md` and update your public DNS in `.circleci/config.yml`;
-Connect GitHub to CircleCI and create a building label for deployment on `README.md.`
+Please put your private key at the same path of _README.md_ and update your public DNS in _.circleci/config.yml_; Connect GitHub to CircleCI and create a building label for deployment on _README.md._

 ## DEV MANUAL

 ### 1 Introduction

-Customised Real-time Resume Online Generator (CRROG) is a web application for students of the University of Sydney (USYD) to simulate a job search platform.
+Customized Real-time Resume Online Generator (CRROG) is a web application for students of the University of Sydney (USYD) to simulate a job search platform.
 On the one hand, it allows people to create perfect resumes with their preferred styles.
-Customers can add, edit or remove resume contents in real-time to assist themselves to improve work efficiency.
-On the other hand, enterprise users can search for suitable staffs on our application.
+Customers can add, edit, or remove resume contents in real-time to assist themselves in improving work efficiency.
+On the other hand, enterprise users can search for suitable staff for our application.

 This project has three roles, administrator, user, and enterprise user, including a registration interface and a resume production interface.
 On the registration interface, users can create personal accounts by school email.
-After logging into the account, users can add information, edit personalised functions and generate resumes.
-The information can also be modified and deleted.
-A variety of personalised themes can also be selected, which can help customers demonstrate their personality.
+After logging into the account, users can add information, edit personalized functions, and generate resumes.
+The data can also be modified and deleted.
+A variety of customized themes can also be selected, which can help customers demonstrate their personality.
 The user can choose whether to start the resume to be viewed.
 In the process of use, users can give feedback on this project through the dashboard.

 #### 1.1 Overview

-Model view controller (MVC) is a typical design pattern in UI design.
-It decouples business logic from UIs by separating the roles of model, view, and controller in an application.
+The model view controller (MVC) is a typical design pattern in UI design.
+It decouples business logic from UIs by separating the roles of the model, view, and controller in an application.
 Our project is a spring application based on MVC design pattern.
 It dedicates to help customers quickly generate their resumes.
-The resume can comprehensively display customer information in the form of videos, dynamic pictures, datasheets, helping customers to generate perfect resumes.
+The resume can comprehensively display customer information in videos, dynamic pictures, datasheets, assisting customers in creating perfect resumes.

 Enterprise users can register according to enterprise information.
 After manual examination, they can log in to the system.
-In the system, enterprises can search all student resumes according to keywords, assess the interviewed students, collect resumes, and score resumes.
+In the method, enterprises can search all student resumes according to keywords, assess the interviewed students, collect resumes, and grade CVs.
 Enterprise users can also reverse our system on the dashboard.

-Managers can log in the admin interface.
-Upload new style templates, audit users and ban users.
-The framework for Java programming is Spring and the framework for system architecture bases on object-relational mapping (ORM).
+Managers can log in to the admin interface.
+Upload new style templates, audit users, and ban users.
+The framework for Java programming is Spring, and the framework for system architecture bases on object-relational mapping (ORM).

 #### 1.2 Aims

-Our project aims to enable more students to have the opportunity to have a bright and comprehensive resume and help job seekers maximise their chances of taking up new jobs.
+Our project aims to enable more students to have the opportunity to have a bright and comprehensive resume and help job seekers maximize their chances of taking up new jobs.

 #### 1.3 Primary user

 a) Students or graduates who are too busy to design resumes;

-b) Students or graduates who do not know how to design a resume, like newly graduated university students;
+b) Students or graduates who do not know how to create a resume, like newly graduated university students;

-c) Students or graduates who are tired of typing or designing their resumes;
+c) Students or graduates who are tired of typing or creating their resumes;

 d) Students or graduates whose resumes are frequently updated;